bradallenfisher/newspeak/posts/behavior-of-driven-piles-in-variable-soil-conditions.md

 3. **Dense Sands and Gravels**: Higher driving resistance but better load transfer.
 4. **Rock Layers**: Potentially provide excellent end-bearing support but may increase installation difficulty and equipment wear.

-The dynamic interaction between driven piles and these diverse soils affects the pile’s ultimate load capacity and settlement profiles.
+The dynamic interaction between driven piles and these diverse soils affects the pile's ultimate load capacity and settlement profiles.

 ## Selecting the Appropriate Foundation Type in Variable Soils